badruzeus/CloverEFI-4MU/README.md

 ### Requirements
 However, following this method you have to meet conditions below:
 - [x] Desktop PC or Laptop with Legacy or UEFI (GPT partition scheme is recommended)
-- [x] Pre-installed Ubuntu Linux (and it's flavours) or Live Mode
+- [x] Pre-installed Ubuntu Linux (and it's flavours), Debian or Live Mode
-- [x] Basic knowledge about BIOS (Firmware) configuration, partitioning scheme, OS Installation
+- [x] Basic knowledge about BIOS (Firmware) configuration, partition scheme, OS Installation
 - [x] Make sure that your PC is able to boot Clover.
 For testing purpose; create USB Clover with [this Tool](http://cvad-mac.narod.ru/index/bootdiskutility_exe/0-5) via Windows.
 Then boot from it
 - [x] Make a Backup of "Internal EFI Partition" on a safe place.